What is stunting?

 We recommend folic acid, micronutrients or iron-folate, calcium, and balanced energy protein to ensure that mothers-to-be are healthy throughout their pregnancy and that new mothers are passing on nutrients to their children through breastmilk.

 Focusing on the first four points is proven to reduce the instances of severe and acute malnutrition in children under 5.
 In cases where children are still diagnosed with malnutrition on some level, however, there are treatment options.
-The current standard of choice is the Community Management of Acute Malnutrition (CMAM), which includes community-based diagnosis and treatment through therapeutic foods.
+The current standard of choice is the Community Management of Acute Malnutrition (CMAM) — more on that below.